meshcloud/stackit-idp-demo/docs/ai/INSTRUCTIONS.md

   3. Edit code → Tiny CI → Argo sync → live update
 * Code that is production-like but still demo-friendly
 * Minimal external dependencies (STACKIT only, local tooling only)
+* Use English language for code comments and docs.
+* Keep documentation short and essential while still providing all necessary details, but leaving out the fluff.

 ---

 ## Example instruction you can add at the end

 > “When I ask you to create a Terraform module or update a file, use the directory structure above, use only multi-line HCL blocks, keep bootstrap and app-env separated, and explain inline in comments why each part exists.”

+You MUST strictly follow the Provision/Configuration architecture defined in ADR-002.

+Terraform Layer Boundaries (non-negotiable):
+1. The Provision layer (bootstrap/platform/provision)
+   - creates infrastructure resources only
+   - MUST NOT use the Kubernetes provider
+   - exports kube_host, kube_ca_certificate, bootstrap_client_certificate, bootstrap_client_key

+2. The Configuration layer (bootstrap/platform/configure)
+   - uses the Kubernetes provider
+   - creates the platform-admin namespace, platform-terraform SA, RBAC, token secret
+   - outputs app_env_kube_host, app_env_kube_ca_certificate, app_env_kube_token

+3. The App-Env layer (app-env/main)
+   - configures its own Kubernetes provider with the outputs from Configuration
+   - creates app namespaces, quotas, network policies, etc.
+   - MUST NOT create cluster-wide ServiceAccounts

+Repo rules:
+- Never define the Kubernetes provider in the bootstrap root.
+- Never bypass the Provision/Configuration split.
+- All Terraform code and comments MUST be in English.
+- Modules must communicate ONLY via explicit inputs/outputs.
+- Do not use depends_on on module blocks; rely on implicit dependencies through outputs.

+Your task when asked:
+- Refactor Terraform code to match this structure.
+- Update the Makefile to orchestrate: provision → configure → app-env.
+- Never introduce provider passthrough in bootstrap.
+- Never collapse Provision and Configuration into one step.

+If any requested change violates these rules, refuse and propose the correct solution.